 - Applications must be submitted by Quebec research institutions.
 Financial aid is issued to the public research institution that submits the application.
 Universities, college centres for the transfer of technology (CCTTs) or public research centres (PRCs) and institutions in the health and social services network (RSSS) are eligible.
 They must also provide training to highly qualified personnel (HQP).

 Collaborative artificial intelligence research projects must be innovative and address industrial challenges.
-Eligible projects are projects carried out by public research centres, in partnership with at least two companies, including a Quebec SME or startup, and which promote collaborative research in artificial intelligence.
+Eligible projects are projects carried out by public research centres, in partnership with at least one company, including a Quebec SME or startup, and which promote collaborative research in artificial intelligence.

 We expect to see socio-economic benefits for Quebec and the private partners involved in the projects.
 It is the applicant’s responsibility to ensure that the project’s funding plan meets the criteria of the program (see the “Funding” section for details on mandatory co-funding).